KK5464/Gitdemo/README.md

 # Gitdemo
-this is for demo puspose
+this is for demo puspose only